colindean/talks/make_python_devex/presentation.md

 And, of course, Poetry combines dependency management and packaging into one smart tool.
 It's nearly a no-brainer.

+Our team is heavily invested in Poetry, so we're looking forward to its python-build-standalone support coming out of experimental use.

-And, of course, I am keeping a very close eye on uv.
+I am keeping a close eye on uv, but a migration effort is likely out of scope unless we have a massive benefit.
+Maybe AI can _(wave hands)_ do this for us across hundreds of repos one day.

 :::